espanso/website/docs/matches/extensions.md

 * `CONFIG`: Points to the path of the espanso config directory
 * All the values of the previously evaluated match variables.
-For more information, look at the [Advanced topics](../advanced-topics) section.
+For more information, check out the [Variables](../variables) section.

 ## Shell Extension